nicholasmr/specfab/docs/cpo-representation.md

 # CPO representation

-CPOs are represented by their distributions of crystallographic axes in orientation space ($S^2$), neglecting grain sizes/mass and other topological information.
+CPOs are represented by their distributions of crystallographic axes in orientation space ($S^2$).
 Supported grain symmetry groups are:

 | Grain symmetry | CPO components | Definition |